 Middle States Initiative

 St. Benedict's Prep is committed to improving students' critical reading and writing skills as our stated Student Performance Objectives.
 We feel that those skills are imperative to success in any field of study or work, and have instituted focused reading and writing instruction and practice in every discipline and every course.
+St. Benedict's has been re-acredited for a seven-year term (until 2024).

 Middle and Prep Division students take the NWEA MAP (Measures of Academic Progress) tests in math, reading, and language usage during the Fall and Winter semesters (typically October and March), while Elementary Division students take it in the spring.
 We are using the test data to measure progress towards our Middle States accreditation goals of improving students' critical reading and writing.
 Students learn their scores immediately after completing the test, but that's not where it ends.